-Organizations or individuals can donate masks, gowns, face shields and other much-needed medical equipment through this partnership with Rady Children’s Foundation and Rock Church.
+Organizations or individuals can donate masks, gowns, face shields and other much-needed medical equipment through a partnership of Rady Children’s Foundation and the Rock Church.
 To donate personal protective equipment, call (800) 258-0007 or reach hospital reps via email at DonateCOVID19@rchsd.org.
 Donations must be new, sealed and in original packaging.
-In April, the greatest needs were included disposable thermometers; face shields; eye shields; isolation gowns; goggles; disinfecting wipes; hand sanitizer; exam gloves.
+There is a great need for disposable thermometers, face shields, eye shields, isolation gowns, goggles, disinfecting wipes, hand sanitizer and exam gloves.

 Meanwhile, Sharp Rees-Stealy is also accepting donations of items like cloth face coverings for patients and medical masks for health care providers.
 Tablets and phone chargers are also being accepted at several Sharp Rees-Stealy locations.
 Learn all about that here.